brucedjones/LightCI/README.md

 ```bash
 $ pm2 start lightci -e err.log -o out.log -x -- -c '/path/to/light.json'
 ```

+## Named processes
+If a LightCI process is named it will *only* process repositories that contain a build script where the file name corresponds to the processes name as specified in `light.json`.
+For example, a repository with build script named `light.someWorker.sh` will only be processed by a LightCI process with name set to `someWorker` in it's `light.json` configuration file.

 # Troubleshooting
 ### Build fails with no output